 Regional responsibilities: Connecticut*, Florida (Southern), Georgia, Massachusetts (City of Worcester), Nevada

 I have spent my whole professional career working with international students – right after college, I taught English in Japan and South Korea, then I went on to advising international students in Boston on how to apply to college, and now I work with both international and domestic applicants to WPI.
 I love learning new cultural insights from our international students at WPI, but I also enjoy hearing from all of our students about their overseas experiences as part of their projects at WPI – from working with mobile STEM education vans in Namibia to marketing snail caviar in Greece, this campus is truly globally-minded!

-Originally from Medfield, Massachusetts, I came to Worcester in 2014 to begin my own college journey as an undergraduate student at Assumption College.
+Originally from Medfield, Massachusetts, I came to Worcester in 2014 to begin my own college journey as an undergraduate student at Assumption University.
 At Assumption, I spent many years working in admissions and orientation programs.
 I began to realize a true passion for helping students understand the college process and find the perfect fit for their educational goals and needs.
-When I'm not working, you can find me relaxing on the beach, attending concerts, and learning about all things environmental conservation.
-I love spending time with family and friends, and I've never met a dog I didn't love.
+When I'm not working, you can find me enjoying the outdoor spaces of Worcester, trying new vegetarian restaurants and recipes, or hanging out with my cat, Blue.

 The WPI Admissions Interns are a terrific group of undergraduate students you are likely to encounter during your visit to WPI.
 Admissions Interns are all former tour guides who have chosen to take their involvement with the Admissions Office to the next level.
 All interns are selected among a highly competitive applicant pool, and they are well trained to answer questions about WPI.
 But because they are current students, they are some of the best individuals to give you a glimpse of what it's really like to be a WPI student!
 We encourage you to get to know the interns below and contact them with any questions you may have.